 All of these conditions can be resolved by introducing make-up air equipment.
 This is a fan designed to “make-up” the air that has been exhausted.

-Learn more about the different types of make up air units.
+Learn more about the different types of make-up air units.

 Read a case study on how make-up air units helped reduce energy costs.

-The most cost effective method to ventilate a high heat producing manufacturing plant is by implementing natural ventilation.
-By strategically placing vents, dampers and louvers throughout the facility we can use the natural convection properties to relieve the heat within the space.
+The most cost-effective method to ventilate a high heat producing manufacturing plant is by implementing natural ventilation.
+By strategically placing vents, dampers, and louvers throughout the facility we can use the natural convection properties to relieve the heat within the space.

 The result is cooler temperatures and improved indoor air quality.

 A manufacturing plant can be designed using 100% natural ventilation or a hybrid system using some form of mechanical ventilation equipment to either introduce or remove air from a space.
-This is often referred to as pressure – gravity ventilation.
+This is often referred to as pressure or gravity ventilation.

 Read more about natural ventilation equipment.